 Take away

-It is not necessary to return to the same degree of engagement or interaction with individuals who perpetrated the damaging acts against us or our loved ones in order to act in a forgiving manner.
-However, it is necessary for our own survival and growth.
+It is not necessary to return to the same degree of engagement or interaction with individuals who perpetrated the damaging acts against us or our loved ones to act in a forgiving manner.
+However, it is necessary for our survival and growth.

 Other Recommended Reading